 - A. Domicile and residency

 - 1. General rules

 - 2. Rules for foreign nationals

-- B. Gift, estate, and inheritance taxes and deed tax
+- B. Gift, estate and inheritance taxes

 - C. Taxes on income and capital

-- 1. Subject to individual income tax (IIT) payment
+- 1. Subject to tax payment

-- 2. Computation of IIT
+- 2. Computation

 I. Wills and disability planning documents

 A. Will formalities and enforceability of foreign wills